Skip to content

 • Texas Brigades: The Texas Brigades—which began with the Bobwhite Brigades—are a series of summer camps connecting youth with land management and conservation.

-NRI is working with several Specialists within the Texas A&M Department of Rangeland, Wildlife and Fisheries Management:
+NRI is working with several specialists within Texas A&M University:

-• Megan Clayton: Dr. Clayton is an Associate Professor and Extension Range Specialist for the Texas AgriLife Extension Center at Corpus Christi, TX.
-She is responsible for Generation Next, in addition to other landowner engagement programs.
+• Megan Clayton: Dr. Clayton is a Professor and Extension Range Specialist for the Texas AgriLife Extension and Research Center at Uvalde, TX.
+She developed Generation Next and is most recently responsible for Plant Party, a series of quarterly webinars focused on providing advanced plant training to agency professionals, volunteers, and land managers.

-• Morgan Treadwell: Dr. Treadwell is an Associate Professor & Extension Range Specialist in San Angelo, TX.
+• Morgan Treadwell: Dr. Treadwell is a Professor and Extension Range Specialist at the Texas A&M AgriLife Research and Extension Center at San Angelo, TX.
 Her current interests include prescribed burning, integrated approaches for brush management, livestock grazing management, population plant ecology, and youth natural resources education.
+Most recently, she organized the Great Plains Fire Summit, a conference aimed at bringing together those who use, regulate, respond to, and live with wildland fire in the Great Plains and to share knowledge, build partnerships, and improve communication.